 We are into the final stretch of summer and this is the perfect time to head out to see big, bright and beautiful sunflower fields near Vancouver.
 A favourite flower for many and particularly, the famous artist Vincent Van Gogh.
-In fact, he painter five large canvases featuring giant sunflower blooms.
+In fact, he painted five large canvases featuring giant sunflower blooms.

 Van Gogh said sunflowers communicated ‘gratitude’.